iTwin/itwinjs-core/docs/presentation/advanced/Localization.md

 only supports simple key-value pairs (including nesting) without plurals or interpolation.

-It's important to note that **localization happens on the backend**, so localization JSON file must be delivered with the backend.
+Localization happens on the **frontend**.
+In the case of only using the backend, you must provide a localization function when initializing the presentation backend.

 ## Localization in presentation rulesets